n-k-leung/Amazon-Book-Publications-Analysis/README.md

 ![Dashboard Image](dashboard.png)

-link to Tableau dashboard: https://public.tableau.com/app/profile/natalie.leung6809/viz/AmazonTopBooks_17545434574320/Dashboard23
+Link to Tableau dashboard: https://public.tableau.com/app/profile/natalie.leung6809/viz/AmazonTopBooks_17545434574320/Dashboard23

 ## Objective
 The objective of this project is to give a better understanding of how the book market has changed over a decade by analyzing: